Gohla/pie/tutorial/src/2_incrementality/5_context/index.md

 Note that this explanation [simplifies many aspects of Rust's size calculation](https://doc.rust-lang.org/nomicon/exotic-sizes.html).
 ```

+### Exploring incrementality

 We've implemented the tasks, now add a `main` function to `pie/examples/incrementality.rs`:

 ```rust,
 {{#include ../5b_context_example/d_main.rs}}
 ```

-We create some temporary files, create our tasks, create a context, and require our first task!
+We create some temporary files, create our tasks, create a context, and require our first task.
 Run this example with `cargo run --example incremental`.
 You should see the `println!` in `ReadStringFromFile` appear in your console as the incremental context correctly determines that this task is new (i.e., has no output) and must be executed.
 It should look something like: